Delaunay/lython/README.md

 # 'Python' Parser (Heavily Modified Kaleidoscope)

 Lython is based upon the Kaleidoscope tutorial.
-This is why you may find code that are not relevant anymore (especialy from the code generation part of lython which I have not yet modified)
+This is why you may find code that are not relevant anymore (especially from the code generation part of lython which I have not yet modified)